Get Your FREE House Valuation Report

-Note that a wider range information is shown on a desktop PC or tablet (rather than your mobile device).
+Note that a wider range of information is shown on a desktop PC or larger tablet (as opposed than your mobile device).

 Enter the postcode and you’ll see sold property prices registered at the Land Registry.
 You can also expand your search for up to 15 miles as well as filter specific timeframes, type and tenure (freehold/leasehold).

 Remember there is typically a two-month time delay for Land Registry prices to appear in the public domain.
-Flats and other leasehold properties can take longer.
+Flats and other leasehold properties often take longer.

-As you scroll down, you can also see links to the original advertisement (with photos, floor plans etc.).
+As you scroll down, you can also see useful links to the original listing (with photos, floor plans etc.).
 This will be in bold and underlined in blue, as shown below or by clicking on the photos on the mobile version.